 - Patients with a hindfoot varus posture (heel is slightly turned inwards)

 - Patients with high arched feet are more likely to develop peroneal tendonitis

 - Patients with tight calves are more likely to develop peroneal tendonitis

 - Pain with inversion (turning inward) of the foot

 - Feeling of weakness with eversion (turning foot outwards)

 Most cases of peroneal tendinosis heal without surgery.
-Your orthopedic surgeon may recommend rest, ice, non-steroidal anti-inflammatories (NSAIDS), a walker boot, or physical therapy.
+Your orthopedic surgeon may recommend rest, ice, non-steroidal anti-inflammatory medication (NSAIDS), a walker boot, or physical therapy.
 New shoes or orthotics may be recommended when the patient resumes activities.
-If the tendon has torn and requires surgery, it may need to be cleaned out and repaired.
+If the peroneal tendon has torn and requires surgery, it may need to be cleaned out and repaired.
 In severe cases, the two tendons may need to be connected surgically to heal.